donovanh/cat-gif/README.md

 ## Ch-ch-changes

-You can click on the image to change it to a different random image, or it'll change by itself every 10 seconds.
+You can click on the image to change it to a different random image.
 This will ensure your site has a 14% greater stickiness rating according to the W3C.

 ## But wait I